 This letter is written in support of Dr. Josef Issels of 8183 Rottach-Egern, Werinherstrasse 2.
 West Germany.

-I am Head and Chairmain of the department of Medicine at King’s College Hospital Medical School, University of London, England.
+I am Head and Chairman of the department of Medicine at King's College Hospital Medical School, University of London, England.

-I am a former Medical Research Council Fellow and a Rockefellow Research Fellow in clinical medicine.
-I have recently been Royal Society Visiting Professor of Medicine to the University of Singapore, as well as an examiner in medicine in England, France, India, Malasia and Singapore.
-I am a fellow of the Royal College of Physicians, The Royal Society of Medicine, The Institute of Biology and the British Computer Society: I am President of Salutis Unitas, an international organisation interested in health care delivery.
+I am a former Medical Research Council Fellow and a Rockefeller Research Fellow in clinical medicine.
+I have recently been Royal Society Visiting Professor of Medicine to the University of Singapore, as well as an examiner in medicine in England, France, India, Malaysia and Singapore.
+I am a fellow of the Royal College of Physicians, The Royal Society of Medicine, The Institute of Biology and the British Computer Society: I am President of Salutis Unitas, an international organization interested in health care delivery.

 Internationally, he is a member of the New York Academy of Sciences and a member of the American Association of the Advancement of Science.
 He has read original papers to learned societies in Europe and lectured on the East and West coast of America including the Universities of Cornell, and California.
 He is also a member of the International Academy of Biological Medicine in Argentina, South America.
 He has had books published about him, and has himself published more than twenty original papers, and some books describing his work.

 In his clinical work he has always strived for excellent care for his patients and he is a clinician of exceptional ability in his field, with original ideas and concepts.
 He is at present a member of, and adviser to the Commission of the West German Government about the treatment of cancer.
 His reputation is international as well as national and he is known for his clinical work and research, not only in Europe, but in North and South America.
 His new ideas have aroused challenge and change and there is no doubt his approaches have forced others to reconsider theirs.
 He has had an impact internationally in the cancer field.